 At trial, the property rights attorneys of Sever Storey Walker presented evidence of the true value of the property, using recognized appraisers and national developers as experts.
 Following several hours of deliberation, the jury returned a verdict awarding the landowners over $1,300,000—an increase of approximately $1,000,000.

 The Indiana Department of Transportation (INDOT) moved an exit ramp from a major highway to within 30 feet of the corner of a Holiday Inn.
 This caused a negative business impact due to the construction.

-Holiday Inn then sought representation from Sever Storey.
+Holiday Inn then sought representation from Sever Storey Walker.
 Initially, INDOT offered $75,000.
-Working with nationally recognized experts in the hotel development and management communities, Sever Storey was able to demonstrate a large financial impact had occurred.
+Working with nationally recognized experts in the hotel development and management communities, Sever Storey Walker was able to demonstrate a large financial impact had occurred.
 The case settled 25 days before trial for $3,000,000.

-If your commercial, development, manufacturing, or industrial property is facing eminent domain, contact Sever Storey.
+If your commercial, development, manufacturing, or industrial property is facing eminent domain, contact Sever Storey Walker.
 Drawing on decades of experience with eminent domain law, we will carefully examine your case and determine how we can win fair compensation for your business.
 Contact us now.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE

 Landowners forget this one thing when dealing with utility companies that want an easement across their land.LEARN MORE

 What you need to know to be treated fairly by the condemning authority.LEARN MORE

 Before going alone against the State let us give you our opinion.
 It is our pledge that we will provide a free case review for any individual or business facing eminent domain or condemnation.
 Contact us now at 888-318-3761